Larry Connor: Sports and personal interests

 Connor is a private pilot involved in several aerobatic competitions.

+In 1983, Connor had a single start in the Atlantic Championship, named Formula Mondial North America at the time, and raced intermittently at various levels of SCCA and Formula 2000 competition since, as well as vintage racing.
 In 2000 and 2001, Connor was the winner of the SCCA Formula Atlantic National Championship.
 He also raced in 2002 to defend his title.
 Later that year, he competed in the 2002 24 Hours of Daytona.

 In 2003, Connor was part of the winning team at Petit Le Mans in the LMP675 class.
 Connor also competed in the 2004 24 Hours of Le Mans.
+In 2005, Connor signed with Genoa Racing to make his Infiniti Pro Series debut at the Liberty Challenge, but an airborne crash during qualifying left him out of the event, being credited with a finishing position despite not starting the race.
+He later came back at Watkins Glen, finishing 8th in his only start in the series.

 Connor is the founder of Team C Racing.
 Competing in the Truck Spec class, Connor won the Baja 1000 in 2014.
 In June 2016, the team won the Baja 500 Trophy Truck Spec series.
-Team C Racing recorded a winning time of 10 hours and 33 minutes, two hours in front of the second placed team.
+Team C Racing recorded a winning time of ten hours and 33 minutes, two hours in front of the second placed team.

-In April 2021, Connor completed 3 dives in the Hadal zone, part of the Pacific Ocean with depths below 20,000 ft.
+In April 2021, Connor completed three dives in the Hadal zone, part of the Pacific Ocean with depths below 20,000 ft.
 The dives were completed alongside Patrick Lahey, with the aim of better understanding of the geologic and biologic makeup of the Hadal zone.
 The three dives covered Challenger Deep, Sirena Deep and a seamount in the Mariana Trench.
 Prior to April 2021, only two other people had explored the Sirena Deep: Victor Vescovo and Alan Jamieson in 2018.
 Connor reported that he aimed to go both to space and to the deepest part of the ocean within the same year.

 On April 8, 2022, Connor was a private astronaut on Axiom Mission 1, traveling to the International Space Station (ISS).
-The mission was the first all-private space mission to the International Space Station, with Connor one of a four-member crew.
+The mission was the first all-private space mission to the International Space Station, with Connor one of a four-member crew, serving as pilot.
 At 72 years of age, Connor was the second oldest person to enter orbit, after John Glenn who entered space aged 77.
 Connor took heart cells to the ISS' microgravity laboratory.

+In May 2024, it was announced that Connor was behind the design and building of a $20 million submersible, the Triton 4000/2 Abyssal Explorer, and planned to voyage to the wreck of the OceanGate Titan submersible implosion with Triton Submarines co-founder Patrick Lahey to prove that a journey to the Titanic site is possible, and safe, and that the industry had made improvements in the wake of the OceanGate implosion.